-The Council sets a general rate based on the Capital Value of each rating unit within the city.
+The Council proposes to set a general rate based on the Capital Value of each rating unit within the city.

 The general rate will be set on a differential basis, based on land use.
 All rating units (or part thereof) will be classified for the purposes of General rates within one of the following rating differentials: